 The student must file an application for practicum and receive approval prior to registering for a practicum.
-The student will submit their HIPAA training certificate with the practicum application.
-Approval for practicum will not be given without documentation of the HIPAA certificate.
+The student is required to complete the HIPAA training certificate as part of the PYCL 0570 class and is a requirement for practicum.